sckott/cowsay/README.md

 ```
 ##
 ##  --------------
-## I'd have called them .Rob for the current .rds file format (single object), and .Ros for the current .rda file format (>1 objects). [actually I would have called them .Rob or .Robject, and .Rwk or .Rworkspace but then I noticed that if you had a .Rob you had to have a .Ros so as not to favour one or other of the project originators :)]
+## We also have huge amounts of work going into calibration transfer, i.e. making quantitative predictive models work on a different instrument.
+This is always a whole lot of work, and for some fields of problems at the moment considered basically impossible even between two instruments of the same model and manufacturer.
-##  Barry Rowlingson
+##  Claudia Beleites
-##  in a discussion about .rda and .rds formats
+##  in a discussion about publication bias and scientific validity
 ##  R-help
-##  April 2012
+##  January 2011
 ##  --------------
 ##     \
 ##       \